 The fascination of coleus leaves is well known to plant lovers all over the country.
 Plus, coleus plants are easy to grow.

 Familiar and popular as old fashioned house plants, indoor gardeners grow some exciting new hybrids in vivid shades of red, rose, pink, maroon, salmon, buff, peach, yellow, green and creamy white.

 Hort Couture came out with a series of plants called – Coleus Under The Sea ™.

 Each year, more of us are becoming acquainted with coleus as a garden subject, since new plants root easily from coleus cuttings or and flourish in shady places, particularly in rich potting soil, through the warm months of the year.

 Best In Filtered Light

-Coleus has also been a standby as a bedding plant for many years.
-In parks, it has been used freely in combination with cannas, dahlias, salvias, petunias and other plants.
+Coleus (Plectranthus scutellarioides, coleus blumei) has also been a standby as a bedding plant for many years.
+In parks, it has been used freely in color combinations with cannas, dahlias, salvias, petunias and other plants.